Pskyco/condorcet-2025/src/WebApplication.RazorPages/README.md

 #### Naming conventions

-Some people name their migration regarding the operations done on the database, eg: "I have created a 'Person' database, so my migration will be 'CreatePerson'".
+Some people name their migration regarding the operations done on the database, eg: "I have created a 'Person' table, so my migration will be 'CreatePerson'".

 In some cases, names can be very long, or not so accurate.